Strroke21/rt-ardupilot/libraries/AP_HAL_ChibiOS/hwdef/SPEDIXF405/README.md

 and SERIAL2_OPTIONS must be set to 7 (invert TX/RX, half duplex).
 For full duplex like CRSF/ELRS use both RX2 and TX2 and set RSSI_TYPE also to 3.

-## FrSky Telemetry

-FrSky Telemetry is supported using an unused UART, such as the T3 pin (UART3 transmit).
-You need to set the following parameters to enable support for FrSky S.PORT:

-  - SERIAL3_PROTOCOL 10
-  - SERIAL3_OPTIONS 7

 ## OSD Support

-OSD is supported via the AT7456E chip connected to SPI2.
+Onboard OSD using OSD_TYPE 1 (MAX7456 driver) is supported by default.
+Simultaneously, DisplayPort OSD is available on the HD VTX connector.

 ## PWM Output

 The SPEDIX F405 supports up to 9 PWM outputs.
-The pads for motor output M1 to M8 are provided on both the motor connectors and on separate pads, plus M9 on a separate pad for LED strip or another PWM output.
+The pads for motor output M1 to M8 are provided on both the motor connectors and on separate pads, plus M9 on a separate pad for LED strip (default configuration) or another PWM output.

 The PWM is in 4 groups: